Constellations (August Burns Red album)

 Constellations is the third studio album by American metalcore band August Burns Red.
 It was released on July 14, 2009, through Solid State Records and was produced by Jason Suecof.

-Composition

-Influences, style and themes
+Fans regard the guitar solo in "Marianas Trench" as being among the best in the metalcore genre, according to Loudwire.

+Recording and music

+On February 24, 2009 August Burns Red announced they were working on a new album, with producer Jason Suecof at his "Audio Hammer" studio in Orlando, Florida.

+The album's music has drawn comparisons to Darkest Hour, Bury Your Dead and the new wave of British heavy metal.

+When asked about his drumming on the album Matt Greiner stated "There’s faster stuff than ever on Constellations and slower stuff than ever on Constellations."

 The song "Indonesia", which features guest vocals from Tommy Giles Rogers of Between the Buried and Me, was made as a tribute to David Clapper, a missionary who died in a plane crash in Indonesia.
 He lived in Lancaster, Pennsylvania, the city in which August Burns Red began.

 Some tracks from the album are featured in the rhythm game Rock Band 2, via the Rock Band Network.

+Lyrical meaning

+On the albums message art drummer Matt Greiner stated:

+Constellations is about directing our attention towards heaven, trusting that God will direct our steps, regardless of our circumstance, The kites in the artwork represent our own intelligence and innovation.
+So often we trust our own abilities to guide us through life, but the 'wind' of life will send our kites soaring every which way.

 Release and promotion

 On the band's Myspace page, they released four singles from the album, "Thirty and Seven" and "Existence", with "Thirty and Seven" also available for download on the iTunes Store.
 "Ocean of Apathy", the third track from the then-upcoming album, was released on Monday June 29, 2009.
 "Meddler" was released on July 6, 2009 and was shown on the band's Myspace.
 On July 7, 2009, the band posted the entire album on their Myspace page.
 They then would sell the album days ahead of the release at the beginning of their tour with Enter Shikari, Iwrestledabearonce and Blessthefall, starting with the Recher Theatre in Towson, Maryland on July 10, 2009.
+On July 29, 2009 a music video was made for the song "Meddler."

+In 2019, the band held an extensive tour in support of the albums 10th anniversary, starting on June 20, 2019, the tour lasted till December 7, 2019.
+In total the tour lasted 66 dates covering the US, New Zealand, Australia and multiple European countries.